 2020–2021: Polarization and Identities

-The six-part 2020–2021 series focuses on polarization and identities, inspired by both the 2020 presidential election and the polarization that has appeared in response to the COVID-19 pandemic.
-In an academic year that includes an election, and in an environment in which conversations across different identities and ideologies are becoming increasingly contentious, we hope to model ways to create meaningful dialogue about these difficult-but-important topics for our students and community.
-The moderator for all six events will be John Rash, an editorial writer for the Star Tribune, who focuses on media and politics.
-All events are Thursdays 3:30–5:00 pm CT via Zoom webinar.
+The six-part 2020–2021 series focused on polarization and identities, inspired by both the 2020 presidential election and the polarization that has appeared in response to the COVID-19 pandemic.
+In an academic year that included an election, and in an environment in which conversations across different identities and ideologies have become increasingly contentious, we hoped to model ways to create meaningful dialogue about these difficult-but-important topics for our students and community.
+The moderator for all six events was John Rash, an editorial writer for the Star Tribune, who focuses on media and politics.
+Events were conducted online via Zoom.

 2019–2020: Perspectives on Environmental Justice